-(1730-1799) discovered the role of light and of the importance of the green color of plants, and Jean Senebier (1742-1809) discovered the role of CO2 in photosynthesis.
-Nicholas Theodore de Saussure (1767-1845) established the role of water, and finally Julius Robert Mayer (1814-1878) provided the most important concept that in photosynthesis light energy is converted into chemical energy (for a time line of discoveries in photosynthesis, see [39]).
+Photosynthesis has a long history [25,38].
+Joseph Priestley (1733-1804) described the ability of plants to generate power to restore the air which had been injured by the burning of candles.
+Carle Wilhelm Scheele (1742-1786) and Antoine Laurent Lavoisier (1743-1794) identified this gas as oxygen.
+Jan Ingenhousz (1730-1799) discovered the role of light and of the importance of the green color of plants, and Jean Senebier (1742-1809) discovered the role of CO2 in photosynthesis.
+Nicholas Theodore de Saussure (1767-1845) established the role of water, and finally Julius Robert Mayer (1814-1878) provided the most important concept that in photosynthesis light energy is converted into chemical energy (for a Time Line of discoveries in photosynthesis, see [39]).
 Ludvig Boltzmann (1844-1906) looked upon photosynthesis from a thermodynamic perspective.
 He suggested that plants in their struggle for survival exploit the difference between the energy of sunlight, with low entropy, and the radiation emitted by the Earth, with high entropy [38].
-Robert Hill (1899-1991) discovered that when 'chloroplasts' were exposed to light in the presence of an artificial electron acceptor, oxygen evolution was observed; the 'Hill reaction' shows that carbon assimilation and oxygen evolution are not obligatorily linked and two distinct systems may exist [40-44].
-Thus, there are two parts to photosynthesis (Fig. 1) [40-42]: the first, the reactions that depend directly on light take place in specific pigment-protein complexes in the thylakoid membranes; they are called 'Light Reactions'.
+Robert Hill (1899-1991) discovered that when "chloroplasts" were exposed to light in the presence of an artificial electron acceptor, oxygen evolution was observed; the "Hill reaction" shows that carbon assimilation and oxygen evolution are not obligatorily linked and two distinct systems may exist [40-44].
+Thus, there are two parts to photosynthesis (Fig. 1) [40-42]: the first, the reactions that depend directly on light take place in specific pigment-protein complexes in the thylakoid membranes; they are called "Light Reactions".
 In these reactions light energy is converted into chemical energy.
 The end product of this set of reactions, that includes many dark reactions as well, is the production of oxygen, the reducing power (NADPH) and ATP.
-We now know that there are two pigment systems and two light reactions (see [30] for the historical development of the scheme, called the Z-scheme).
+We now know that there are two pigment systems and two light reactions (see [30] for the historical development of the scheme, called the Zscheme).

-Photosystem II oxidizes water to oxygen and reduces plastoquinone to plastoquinol [8], whereas Photosystem I oxidizes plastocyanin and reduces NADP+; in addition, plastoquinol reduces oxidized plastocyanin via a cytochrome b_6 /f complex.
-The second, 'Dark Reactions' that do not depend directly on light take place in the stroma region; in these reactions CO2 is converted to sugar.
-The dark reactions involve a cycle called the Calvin-Benson cycle in which CO2 and energy from NADPH and ATP are used to form sugars (Fig. 1).
-In the Light Reaction of PSII, there is a manganese-calcium cluster that performs one of the most important reactions in Nature: water oxidation [44-48].
+Photosystem II oxidizes water to oxygen and reduces plastoquinone to plastoquinol [8], whereas Photosystem I oxidizes plastocyanin and reduces NADP+; in addition, plastoquinol reduces oxidized plastocyanin via a cytochrome $b_6f$ complex.
+The second, "Dark Reactions" that do not depend directly on light take place in the stroma region; in these reactions CO2 is converted to sugar.
+The dark reactions involve a cycle called the Calvin-Benson cycle in which $CO_2$ and energy from NADPH and ATP are used to form sugars (Fig. 1).
+In the Light Reaction of PSII, there is a manganese-calcium cluster that performs one of the most important reactions in Nature: Water Oxidation [44-48].
 Water oxidation is an important reaction on Earth since it is the source of nearly all the atmosphere's oxygen resulting in the development of modern organisms using respiration on our planet.